-Access Permissions: As discussed in the last unit, the Access Permissions are the combination of a Role and a Scope (Account, Folder, Entity).
+Access Controls: As discussed in the last unit, the Access Controls are the combination of a Role and a Scope (Account, Folder, Entity).
 You can add as many as you need depending on if you have multiple folders/entities or if you have different kinds of roles you want to assign the user.

 Manually Creating Users

-To actually start creating users, you can navigate to the User Management section of Account Settings and click on the button to +Add User.
+To actually start creating users, you can navigate to the Users section of Account Settings and click on the + Add User button.